kevinlondon/kevinlondon.github.io/_posts/2023-05-01-senior-engineer-job-search-preparation.md

 - Be friendly.
 - Demonstrate a genuine interest in the company and role.
-- Be prepared to answer questions about yur past work, thought process, and approach.
+- Be prepared to answer questions about your past work, thought process, and approach.
 - Don't forget to ask questions and try to learn more about the company!

 ### Conclusion